ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: aperture_time

     Specifies the measurement aperture time for the current configuration.
-Aperture time is specified in units set by NIDMM_ATTR_APERTURE_TIME_UNITS.
-To  override the default aperture, set this attribute to the desired  aperture time after calling niDMM_ConfigureMeasurement.
-To return to the  default, set this attribute to NIDMM_VAL_APERTURE_TIME_AUTO (-1).
+Aperture time is specified in units set by :py:data:`nidmm.Session.aperture_time_units`.
+To  override the default aperture, set this attribute to the desired  aperture time after calling :py:meth:`nidmm.Session.ConfigureMeasurement`.
+To return to the  default, set this attribute to :py:data:`~nidmm.NIDMM_VAL_APERTURE_TIME_AUTO` (-1).
     On the NI 4070/4071/4072, the minimum aperture time is 8.89 usec,  and the maximum aperture time is 149 sec.
 Any number of powerline cycles (PLCs)  within the minimum and maximum ranges is allowed on the NI 4070/4071/4072.
     On the NI 4065 the minimum aperture time is 333 µs, and the maximum aperture time  is 78.2 s.
 If setting the number of averages directly, the total measurement time is  aperture time X the number of averages, which must be less than 72.8 s.
 The aperture  times allowed are 333 µs, 667 µs, or multiples of 1.11 ms-for example 1.11 ms, 2.22 ms,  3.33 ms, and so on.
 If you set an aperture time other than 333 µs, 667 µs, or multiples  of 1.11 ms, the value will be coerced up to the next supported aperture time.
     On the NI 4060, when the powerline frequency is 60 Hz, the PLCs allowed are  1 PLC, 6 PLC, 12 PLC, and 120 PLC.
 When the powerline frequency is 50 Hz, the  PLCs allowed are 1 PLC, 5 PLC, 10 PLC, and 100 PLC.